roshbhatia/roshanbhatiadotcom/writing/000/post.md

 ---
-title: "Keyboard designing for fools, by an idiot"
+title: "Keyboard designing for the egotistical"
 date: "2025-11-08"
-description: "A journey through custom keyboard design, from layout to PCB to firmware - complete with mistakes, expensive lessons, and wrist pain solutions"
-tags: ["hardware", "keyboards", "diy", "pcb-design"]
 ---

-# Keyboard designing for fools, by an idiot

 In September, my friend [Tristan](https://khedron.net/) said he was designing a keyboard.
 He had spoken to our mutual friend [Dede](https://github.com/dededecline) who has created many keyboards (see https://github.com/dededecline/SST60) and found out that it was a lot simpler than he (and I) previously thought it was.